siddk/deep-nlp/cifar_cnn/README.md

               actually occur in the training, it is done implicitly during the call to the loss function.

-+ **Layer**: This model follows the AlexNet CNN convention.
++ **Layers**: This model follows the AlexNet CNN convention.
 See AlexNet paper for detailed descriptions of layers.
 The layers are broken up as follows:

   1) **Conv1**: Convolution Layer with ReLU Activation.